 In the finished effect, we've used the Patch Editor to count through different frames of a texture sequence.
 To see how the effect would look without the texture sequence, you can apply particle_mat to both particle systems in the foreground.

-You don't need to make any changes to the layers. emitterA_foreground and emitterB_foreground will be assigned to the foreground_layer by default, because it's the first listed in the Layers tab.
+You don't need to make any changes to the layers. emitterA_foreground and emitterB_foreground will be assigned to the foreground_layer by default, because it's the first listed in the Layers panel.

 In the finished effect, each time the screen is tapped the texture applied to the particles changes.

-To do this, we've imported 4 textures as a sequence.
-We'll use the Patch Editor to set up a trigger, changing the frame in the sequence each time the screen is tapped.
+To do this you'll turn 4 individual textures into an animation sequence, then use the Patch Editor to set up a trigger, changing the frame in the sequence each time the screen is tapped.

 To create the patch: